Discovery of Single Independent Latent Variable: More Details on the Experiments

 \subsection{Voice Conversion}

 The encoder receives mel-filterbank features calculated from windows of 1024 samples with a 256 samples overlap, and outputs a latent representation of the source speech.
 The network is constructed from downsampling by factor 2 1D convolution layer with ReLU followed by 30 Jasper~\citep{li2019jasper} blocks, where each sub-block applies a 1D convolution, batch norm, ReLU, and dropout.
 All sub-blocks in a block have the same number of output channels which we set to 256.
 The decoder is also a convolutional neural network which receives as input the latent representation produced by encoder and the target speaker id as the condition.
 The condition was then mapped to a learnable embedding in \(\mathbb{R}^{64}\) concatenated to the encoder output by repeating it along the temporal dimension.
 The concatenated condition is passed through 1D convolution layer with stride 1 followed by a leaky-ReLU activation with a leakiness of 0.2 and 1D transposed convolution with stride 2 for upsampling to the original time dimension.
-The discriminator was trained using domain confusion loss~\eqref{eq:dc}.
-We exploit the same structure as in ~\citep{mor2018universal}: four 1D-convolution layers, with the ELU~\citep{clevert2015fast} nonlinearity.
+The discriminator was trained using domain confusion loss.
 The system was trained for 2000 epochs, which took 8 days on a simple GTX 1080 GPU.
 We used $\lambda=1$, both optimizers were called every training step.